 Library Computer Use

-Black & white printing is available from SCC Library computers, but not available from laptops.
+Black & white printing is available from the Schnare Library computers.
+Currently enrolled students will get $10 credit each semester on their account; any remaining credit at the end of the semester does not roll over.
 Prints are $0.10 single-sided and $0.15 double-sided.
 Cash only.

 Black & white photocopying is available on the first floor of the SCC Library.
 Photocopies are $.15 single-sided and $0.30 double-sided.
 Cash only.